scikit-learn-contrib/qolmat/docs/explanation.rst

 Finally, the observations are said to be Missing Not at Random (MNAR) in all other cases.

-Qolmat allows to generate new missing values on a an existing dataset, but only in the MNAR case.
+Qolmat allows to generate new missing values on a an existing dataset, but only in the MCAR case.

 Here are the different classes to generate missing data.